COLLEGE PLANNING FOR STUDENTS WITH DISABILITIES

 Questions you may be asked :

-• What documentation must I bring to identify myself as a student with a disability?
-How current must it be? • Are the accommodations I need available? • How do I access textbooks in a format that accommodates my disability? • Is tutoring provided?
-What is the cost? • Are waivers or substitutions granted to students who, because of their disabilities, cannot pass certain courses? • Are courses in basic skills or study skills offered? • Is there an adaptive technology lab on campus? • Will I have both a disabilities advisor and a regular academic advisor?
+• What documentation must I bring to identify myself as a student with a disability? • Are the accommodations I need available? • How do I access textbooks in a format that accommodates my disability? • Is tutoring provided?
+What is the cost? • Are waivers or substitutions granted to students who cannot pass certain courses? • Are courses offered in note-taking, study skills, or time management? • Is there an adaptive technology lab on campus? • Will I have both a disabilities advisor and a regular academic advisor?

-• What is your disability? • How does it affect your learning? • How comfortable are you in discussing accommodations with teachers? • What are your academic strengths? • In what areas do you have difficulty or problems? • What accommodations will you need? • What kind of support services have you used in high school?
+• What is your disability? • How does it affect your learning? • How comfortable are you in discussing accommodations with teachers? • What are your academic strengths? • What accommodations will you need? • What kind of support services have you used in high school?
 What was most helpful?

 4